johnnyshankman/hihat/README.md

 *hihat* is a simple a way to play your music library offline, similar to iTunes or Windows Media Player in the early 2000s.

-Remember the zen of listening offline? *hihat* aims to bring that back.

 No links, no lag, no social feeds -- just music.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>